industrial-optimization-group/desdeo-webui/src/lib/components/visual/README.md

 # Visual components

-The visual folder contains mainly visualization components, which use Apache ECharts and Svelte libraries.
+The visual folder contains mainly visualization components, which use Apache ECharts.js and Svelte.js libraries.
 ECharts handles the chart configuration and generation, Svelte is used to make them easily accessible as commponents.

 ## Folder structure: